 There may be some temporary changes to local traffic conditions, parking and access, including speed limit reductions, lane closures and some road closures.
 A traffic management plan will be developed to manage these impacts.

-There may also be reduced access to the Maribyrnong River Trail in some locations, with temporary diversions in place for cyclists and pedestrians around construction areas.
+There will also be reduced access to the Maribyrnong River Trail in some locations, with temporary diversions in place for cyclists and pedestrians around construction areas.

-The project is being carefully designed to avoid as many trees and shrubs where possible; however, not all vegetation can be avoided.
-Some vegetation, including large trees, will need to be removed to undertake these essential infrastructure works.
+The project has undergone a careful design process to avoid as many trees and shrubs as possible, including working with independent ecologists, arborists and Council.
+However some vegetation, including large trees, will need to be removed to undertake the works.
 We may also need to trim branches where trees are located in close proximity to work areas.
-We have been working with independent ecologists, arborists, and Moonee Valley and Maribyrnong City Councils to avoid and minimise vegetation loss where we can.

-After the works have been completed, we will replace all vegetation that was removed by re-planting in the local area, and disturbed areas will be restored in accordance with reinstatement plans approved by Moonee Valley and Maribyrnong City Councils.
+Wherever possible, any logs and vegetation material from lopped trees will be mulched or kept for re-use by Council for local garden beds and/or as habitat.
+After the works have been completed, extensive re-planting will be undertaken in the local area, and disturbed areas will be restored in accordance with reinstatement plans approved by Moonee Valley and Maribyrnong City Councils.

 Keeping you informed

-We will make contact with directly affected residents and businesses through door knocks and notifications to ensure they are appropriately informed prior to upcoming work.
+We will make contact with directly affected residents and businesses through door knocks and notifications to ensure they are appropriately informed prior to upcoming activities.

 Contact the project team